|

 plays anything remotely like what is written; it is the ornamentation and

 variation that gives the tune its lilt and style.
-For a lengthy discussion on playing for dancing,

 see a document originally produced